 Vice President of Events

 Assist the event leaders to coordinate several school events during the year.
 This assistance may take the form of advertising the event, soliciting volunteers (with the help of the volunteer coordinator), procuring food and entertainment, and event management.
-The events that we are currently organizing are the Back to School BBQ, Staff Luncheon, Welcome Coffees, Fall Festival, PTA Reflections, Variety Show, Skating Parties, Mariner’s Night and the Shoreline Classic Car Show.
+Some events that we are currently organizing are the Back to School BBQ, Staff Appreciation Luncheons, Welcome Coffees / Tea and Tissues, Fall Festival, Variety Show, Skating Parties, Mariners / Storm Night, and Spring Family Fun Night.
 Please note that this does not mean that the vice-president of events is required to personally coordinate these events, but just to direct members, volunteers, and staff to take on the various tasks and provide direction and oversight.

 The treasurer(s) is responsible for overseeing the management of the Meridian Park PSTA funds and to provide financial information to support decision making.
 The treasurer will need to collaborate with the board to generate the annual PTSA budget, prepare the annual audit and tax return, pay bills, reimbursements, and financial obligations to the PTA as required, assure that appropriate liability insurance is purchased, make and record deposits, prepare and file the appropriate tax forms, provide ongoing oversight of the finances and check for adherence to the approved budget in a detailed account, archive receipts, invoices, bank statement s, canceled checks and any other necessary financial records, and prepare and present a budget report for each PTA meeting.
 The treasurer is required to submit a final annual report at the end of the fiscal year (June 30) and send the current year’s records to a financial review committee.